-PARENT INVOLVEMENT (Revised Feb.
-2014)
+PARENT INVOLVEMENT (Revised June 2023)

 It is expected that parents will become actively involved in their child's progression through St. Philomena School.
-It is our hope that this will include: assisting with daily assignments for practice/drill sessions over material, reinforcing the school homework policy, actively participating in P.E.P.
-Club, attending fall and winter conferences, as well as conferring regularly with their child's teacher.
-Parents may find the following guide helpful in defining specific topics they wish to discuss with the child's teacher.
+It is our hope that this will include: assisting with daily assignments, reinforcing the school homework policy, actively participating in PEP Club, attending fall and winter conferences, as well as conferring regularly with their child's teacher.